vimc/montagu-config/packages/README.md

 For the `orderly` runner we keep a long-lived volume of packages mounted at `/library` rather than baking the packages into the image; only packages required to run `orderly`, `orderly.runner` and the queue itself will be present there.
 All workers share the same library.

+The packages are controlled via the [`packages.yml`](packages.yml) file, which we might move from this repo shortly so that science can more easily edit it.

 Most packages are available on CRAN, but we have a couple of special cases that are still used:

 * `jokergoo/ComplexHeatmap` (it is on BioConductor, and so has it's own weird set of deps too)